 - Salt – We prefer sea salt (do a taste test and you’ll agree!).

 - Sugar – Yes, you heard right!
-An occasional treat around here.
+Regular white sugar is an occasional treat around here.

 - Eggs – We get ours from the farmers’ market.

 - Vanilla extract – Try making your own!
-It also makes great Christmas gifts.
+It also makes great holiday gifts.

-How to Make My Super Easy Icebox Sugar Cookies
+How to Make these Super Easy Icebox Sugar Cookies

 - Whisk it: Combine the flour, baking powder, and salt in a bowl and whisk.

 - Mix it: With an electric mixer, beat the softened butter and sugar until fluffy and well blended.
 Add in the egg and vanilla until well combined.